Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Introduction

-To address the gaps identified above, we aim to assess the performance of widely used audio classification models as benchmarks, including traditional machine learning models, deep neural network models, Transformer-based models, and state space models (SSM) on the FakeMusicCaps dataset \cite{comanducci2024fakemusiccaps}.
-Subsequently, we conduct out-of-domain testing on the M6 dataset \cite{li2024m6multigeneratormultidomainmultilingual} and establish a benchmark for multimodal models.
+To address the gaps identified above, we aim to assess the performance of widely used audio classification models as systematic evaluation, including traditional machine learning models, deep neural network models, Transformer-based models, and State space models (SSM) on the FakeMusicCaps dataset \cite{comanducci2024fakemusiccaps}.
+Subsequently, we conduct out-of-domain testing on the M6 dataset \cite{li2024m6multigeneratormultidomainmultilingual} and establish a systematic evaluation for multimodal models.
 Finally, we leverage and develop new XAI techniques to provide clearer insights into the models' performance.

-Our contributions are: \begin{itemize} \item We are the first to provide benchmark results on the MGMD task to the best of our knowledge. \item We use multimodal models and out-of-domain testing to enhance the benchmark's scalability and robustness. \item We introduce new XAI techniques to highlight task challenges and suggest future research directions. \end{itemize}
+Our contributions are: \begin{itemize} \item To the best of our knowledge, this work presents an early and systematic evaluation of multiple models on the MGMD task.
+And we propose several future research directions. \item We use multimodal models and out-of-domain testing to enhance the systematic evaluation's scalability and robustness. \item We propose a novel ensemble XAI strategy that aggregates consensus across multiple post-hoc attribution methods. \end{itemize}

-The structure of our paper is as follows.
-In Section \ref{sec:related}, we review related works, including fundamental audio processing models, multimodal models, and XAI models.
-Next, in Section \ref{sec:experiments}, we describe the experimental setup and analyse the corresponding results.
-In Section \ref{sec:xai}, we apply XAI techniques to explain the performance of the best model.
-Finally, in Section \ref{sec:conclusion}, we discuss the challenges encountered in this task and advocate for further research in this area.